The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki StrMB.md

 * [\Error](./Wiki-Error) - _If we could not get current encoding._
 #### Returns

-* [\FireHub\Core\Support\Enums\String\Encoding](./Wiki-Encoding) or bool - _If encoding is set, then returns true on success or false on failure.
+* true or [\FireHub\Core\Support\Enums\String\Encoding](./Wiki-Encoding) - _If encoding is set, then returns true.
 In this case, the character encoding for multibyte regex is NOT changed.
 If encoding is omitted, then the current character encoding name is returned._
 <h2><a name="detectencoding()"># method: detectEncoding</a></h2>

 ```php